UW-Madison-DoIT/rssToJson/.github/CONTRIBUTING.md

 ## Contributor License Agreements

-As a sub-project of an [incubating, aspiring Apereo product][AngularJS-portal website on incubating], `KeyValueStore` requires contributors and contributions to comply with [Apereo inbound intellectual property licensing practices][].
+As a sub-project of an [incubating, aspiring Apereo product][AngularJS-portal website on incubating], `rssToJson` requires contributors and contributions to comply with [Apereo inbound intellectual property licensing practices][].

 The short version: